jmalliaros/CQCNN-Project/README.md

 Note: for graphs that cannot reach the endpoint from the starting point, the count will return `-1`

+### Running main.py

+Run `python main.py -d data/graphs_10.csv` to run the main script that calls the model and forms the data

 ### quantum-walk-on-graphs
 Visual Simulation of Quantum Walk on Graphs.